thebrengun/mobilizehere.com/site/content/podcast/mobilize---episode-13---rise-and-resist.md

 explicit: 'no'
 trackId: 'https://soundcloud.com/user-548478055/mobilize-episode-13-rise-and-resist'
 ---
- Cory sat down with Wrolf Courtney , a local computer network engineer - to talk about his protest during Trumps first visit back to NYC, after his inauguration.
-A protest that became a message to Trump and the world, that he is not welcome in his hometown.
+Cory sat down with Wrolf Courtney, a local computer network engineer, to talk about his work with Rise and Resist, a NYC based resistance group, on “Operation Welcome Wagon” — a protest held in response to Trump’s first visit to NYC after his inauguration.
+This protest sent a message to Trump and the world that Trump is not welcome in his own hometown.